windstonp/coolmovies/coolmovies-frontend/README.md

 There are 3 main components for this feature, they **MUST** be completed and working:

 1. Listing of the movie reviews.✅
-2. Editing the existing movie reviews.
+2. Editing the existing movie reviews.✅
 3. Adding additional reviews.✅

 Additional things we would like to see, you **must do at least 5** of these: